-In summary, South Coast AQMD determined that, although BCM-04 and BCM-10 were not adopted as rules, substitute reductions were achieved. -all annual PM2.5 "moderate" area plan commitments have been fulfilled.
-The additional reasonable measures identified in the 2016 AQMP have either been implemented or substitute reductions have been achieved These reductions exceed the level of reductions committed by the measures in the withdrawn "serious" area plan.
+In summary, South Coast AQMD determined that, although BCM-04 and BCM-10 were not adopted as rules, substitute reductions were achieved.
+These reductions exceed the level of reductions committed by the measures in the withdrawn "serious" area plan.
 BCM-04 and BCM-10 have been incorporated into the control strategy of this plan (as BCM-08 and BCM-10) and South Coast AQMD commits to adopt the measures to satisfy MSM requirements.